 Here’s another gentle, loving dog.
 Being medium-sized, it is better suited to a smaller home where a large dog would be impractical.

 Cavalier King Charles Spaniels are inclined to pine away if left alone for long periods.
 I know some owners who have introduced a cat to keep their dogs company while at work.

 Where a large or even medium-sized dog is unsuitable, a small dog is a great choice.
 A Pomeranian might have a bit of a reputation as an ‘old lady’s dog,’ which might be because they do less well with children.

 With cats, though, they are brilliant.
 Being intelligent and curious, they need to know everything going on.
 A Pomeranian is an excellent choice in a house with no children but one or more cats.
 They will play happily with your cat, although they can be bossy.

 If you choose a Pomeranian, introduce it to a wide variety of people and animals early on.
 This dog is scared when strangers come to visit, and it will try to hide away.

 My final suggestion is a Boxer.
 They are large dogs but incredibly friendly and good-natured.
 A real advantage is that they love children, who they see as natural playmates.
 Going for this bread makes one of the best choices if you own a cat.
 The Boxer has another playmate!

 I have friends who own two Boxers plus several cats, and it is not unusual to see the cats curled up with the dogs in front of the fire.
-Occasionally, Boxers will chase a cat, but early introductions make this much less likely.
+Occasionally, Boxers chase a cat, but early introductions make this much less likely.